blah148/task_planner/README.md

 Libraries: react-router-dom, react-date-picker, axios

 ## Contact & support
-If one has any questions about the application, please feel welcome to send a message or post in the "issues" panel in case there's a bug.
-In the "MIT"-fashion, the code is freely distributable; while attribution is much appreciated, it's not strictly needed.
+For any questions, please feel welcome to send a message or post in the "issues" panel in case there are bugs.
+In the "MIT"-fashion, the code is freely distributable; while attribution is much appreciated, it's not strictly needed!
 Thank you for visiting this repository.